 Field Description

 Ignition Shutdown Delay

-Shutdown Delay after Ignition off (seconds) Set the delay (in seconds) between the time the ignition input goes low and the LX60 shuts down.
+Shutdown Delay after Ignition off (seconds) Set the delay (in seconds) between the time the ignition input goes low and the LX40 shuts down.

 • Range: 2-65535 (18 hours) (default is 2)

 The timer is reset if the ignition comes on during the delay period.

-ield Description
+Field Description

 Low Voltage

-- oltage settings take effect when you click Apply, but the new values are not permanently ooted.
+Note: Changes to the low voltage settings take effect when you click Apply, but the new values are not permanently stored on the router it is rebooted.
 Also note that, after a change is made, the first reboot may take longer than usual.

-eld, ensure that you have a ot available when the route ave inadvertently set the R en setting the Low Voltage Standby fields.
-Before setting the Resume immediately at Voltage a power source readily available that can supply the configured voltage.
-The reset button is er is in standby mode, so you cannot use it to reset the router to factory default settings.
-If y Resume Voltage too high, follow the instructions in How do I get my LX60 out of Low Voltage our router to normal operation.
+Note: Exercise caution when setting the Low Voltage Standby fields.
+Before setting the Resume immediately at Voltage field, ensure that you have a power source readily available that can supply the configured voltage.
+The reset button is not available when the router is in standby mode, so you cannot use it to reset the router to factory default settings.
+If you have inadvertently set the Resume Voltage too high, follow the instructions in How do I get my LX40 out of Low Voltage Standby mode? to return your router to normal operation.

-[-] Low Voltage

-Low Voltage Standby Mode Automatic 💌
+Low Voltage Standby Mode

-Standby Voltage (100 milliVolts) 90

-Standby Qualification Period (seconds) 30

-Resume Immediately at Voltage (100 milliVo ofts) 105

-Low Voltage Standby Use this field to chose a set of predefined values for low voltage standby mode or to enable the option to configure custom values.
+Use this field to chose a set of predefined values for low voltage standby mode or to enable the option to configure custom values.

-Mode the option to compute duction values.

-Mode Custom-Allows you to configure the values used for low voltage standby mode.
+- Custom-Allows you to configure the values used for low voltage standby mode.
 For more information on the configurable fields, see Standby Voltage (100 milliVolts), Standby Qualification Period (seconds), and Resume immediately at Voltage (100 milliVolts).
-When configuring these fields, the difference between the number in the Standby Voltage field and the number in the Resume immediately at Voltage field mu be greater than 5, with the smaller number in the Low Voltage Standby Mode field.
-F example, if you enter 120 in the Resume immediately at Voltage field, the highest number you can enter in the Low Voltage Standby mode field is 114.
+When configuring these fields, the difference between the number in the Standby Voltage field and the number in the Resume immediately at Voltage field must be greater than 5, with the smaller number in the Low Voltage Standby Mode field.
+For example, if you enter 120 in the Resume immediately at Voltage field, the highest number you can enter in the Low Voltage Standby mode field is 114. - Automatic-The router uses preset values. (default) - Off-The router uses the lowest possible preset values for low voltage standby mode and enters standby mode if the voltage falls below 5.8 V.

-Mode Custom-Allows you to configure the values used for low voltage standby mode.
-For more information on the configurable fields, see Standby Voltage (100 milliVolts), Standby Qualification Period (seconds), and Resume immediately at Voltage (100 milliVolts).
-When configuring these fields, the difference between the number in the Standby Voltage field and the number in the Resume immediately at Voltage field mu be greater than 5, with the smaller number in the Low Voltage Standby Mode field.
-F example, if you enter 120 in the Resume immediately at Voltage field, the highest